dkirkby/E4S/projects/Photons.md

 around 620 nanometers (nm).

 Combine the factors above to estimate the rate of 620nm photons entering your eye, per second, at an 80 degree viewing angle, as a function of distance from the LED in meters.
-Modify your program to print the rates at 1,2,3,...,20 meters.
+Modify your program to print the rates at 2,4,6,...,40 meters.

-Find a dark location and determine the distance at which you can just barely detect any photons with your eye.
+Find a dark location and determine the distance at which you can just barely detect the blinking LED with your eye.
 What is your corresponding detection threshold rate in photons per second?
+Note that the human eye can detect single photons under the [special conditions](https://en.wikipedia.org/wiki/Absolute_threshold#Vision) but your experiment will likely be limited by the ambient light levels.
+Covering the M4's on-board LEDs should help.